AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 :ada:`1_000_000_000_000_000.0` was displayed as :ada:`999_999_986_991_000.0`.
 This is because 1.0 x 10\ :sup:`15` isn't
 directly representable on this machine, so it has to be modified to a value that is actually representable (on the machine).

-This modification can be made visible with the :ada:`Machine (X)` attribute, which returns a version of :ada:`X` that is representable on the target machine.
-This modification is performed by rounding or truncating :ada:`X` to either one of the adjacent machine numbers for the specific floating-point type of :ada:`X`.
-(Of course, if the real value of :ada:`X` is representable on the target machine, no modification is performed.)
+This *automatic* modification we've just described is actually hidden, so to say, in the assignment.
+However, we can make it more visible by using the :ada:`Machine (X)` attribute, which returns a version of :ada:`X` that is representable on the target machine.
+The :ada:`Machine (X)` attribute rounds (or truncates) :ada:`X` to either one of the adjacent machine numbers for the specific floating-point type of :ada:`X`.
+(Of course, if the real value of :ada:`X` is directly representable on the target machine, no modification is performed.)

-In fact, we could rewrite the :ada:`V := 1.0E+15` assignment of the code example as :ada:`V := Float'Machine (1.0E+15)`, as we're never assigning a real value directly to a floating-pointing variable, but instead first converting it to a version of the real value that is representable on the target machine.
+In fact, we could rewrite the :ada:`V := 1.0E+15` assignment of the code example as :ada:`V := Float'Machine (1.0E+15)`, as we're never assigning a real value directly to a floating-pointing variable |mdash| instead, we're first converting it to a version of the real value that is representable on the target machine.
 In this case, 999999986991000.0 is a representable version of the real value 1.0 x 10\ :sup:`15`.
-Of course, writing :ada:`V := 1.0E+15` or :ada:`V := Float'Machine (1.0E+15)` doesn't make any difference to the actual value that is assigned to :ada:`V`, as the conversion to a representable value happens automatically during the assignment to :ada:`V`.
+Of course, writing :ada:`V := 1.0E+15` or :ada:`V := Float'Machine (1.0E+15)` doesn't make any difference to the actual value that is assigned to :ada:`V` (in the case of this specific target architecture), as the conversion to a representable value happens automatically during the assignment to :ada:`V`.

 There are, however, instances where using the :ada:`Machine` attribute does make a difference in the result.
 For example, let's say we want to calculate